 Foods that should be avoided- raw meat or fish, sea fish (can have mercury), energy drinks, caffeinated drinks, raw papaya, Ajinomoto, smoked fish, unpasteurized milk or juice, some variety of cheese, deli meats (listeria bacteria), artificial sweeteners

-Tips- small frequent meals, avoid heavy meals, plenty of fluids and fruits, sleep in time for better digestion and walk after each meal to avoid postprandial hyperglycemia and indigestion, avoid constipation and use a lot of fibre.
+Tips- small frequent meals, avoid heavy meals, plenty of fluids and fruits, sleep in time for better digestion and walk after each meal to avoid postprandial hyperglycemia and indigestion, avoid constipation and use a lot of fiber.

 Weight gain in pregnancy- 10-15 kgs of weight gain is adequate but depending on your pre-pregnancy weight and diabetes status you might not gain, lose or just gain around 5 kg only in pregnancy.
-The weight is not the criteria to judge a healthy pregnancy.
+Weight is not the criteria to judge a healthy pregnancy.
 Your BMI decides your weight gain in pregnancy.

-Energy requirements – DRI, Dietary Reference Intakes says no extra requirement of energy during 1 st trimester, 340 calories during 2 nd trimester and 452 calories during 3 rd trimester.
+Energy requirements – DRI, Dietary Reference Intakes says no extra requirement of energy during 1 st trimester, 340 calories during 2 nd trimester, and 452 calories during 3 rd trimester.

-Deficiency of any micronutrient and macronutrient has an impact on the rapid development of the fetus and may lead to specific birth defects.
+The deficiency of any micronutrient and macronutrient has an impact on the rapid development of the fetus and may lead to specific birth defects.